 Three former Pittsburgh Pirates players born on this date, plus a trade from 1928.

 On this date in 1928, the Pirates traded catcher Johnny Gooch and first baseman Joe Harris to the Brooklyn Robins for catcher Charlie Hargreaves.
 At 30 years old, Gooch was in his eighth season in Pittsburgh.
-He had a .286 average with 215 RBIs in 551 games, 443 of them as the starting catcher.
-At the time of the trade, he was hitting .238 in 31 games.
-Harris was 37 years old at the time, hitting well, although barely playing.
-He was a .317 career hitter in his tenth season, and was batting .391 in 28 plate appearances in 1928.
+He had a .286 average in 551 games, with 443 of those games coming as the starting catcher.
+At the time of the trade, he was hitting .238/.265/.288 in 31 games.
+Harris was 37 years old at the time.
+He was hitting well, although he was barely playing.
+He was a .317 career hitter in his tenth season in the majors.
+He was batting .391/.500/.565 over 28 plate appearances in 1928.
 Hargreaves was 31 years old, with six seasons in the majors with Brooklyn.
-He was a strong-armed back-up catcher with a strong arm.
-He played a total of 231 games with a .267 average, two homers and 61 RBIs.
+He was a back-up catcher with a strong arm.
+He played a total of 231 games prior to the trade, posting a .267 average, with two homers and 61 RBIs.

-After the trade, Harris played 55 games (14 starts) for the 1928 Robins, hitting .236/.340/.360 over 104 plate appearances, with eight runs, eight extra-base hits and eight RBIs.
+Harris played 55 games (14 starts) for the 1928 Robins, hitting .236/.340/.360 over 104 plate appearances, with eight runs, eight extra-base hits and eight RBIs.
 It was his last season in the majors, though he played another three in the minors.
 Gooch hit .317/.361/.366 over 42 games for Brooklyn to finish out the 1928 season.
 He was sent to the Cincinnati Reds after playing just one game for the Robins during the 1929 season.
-He hit .272 in 174 games there, then after a two years in the minors, he returned for one season with the 1933 Boston Red Sox.
+He hit .272/.335/.352 over 174 games with the Reds.
+He then spent two years in the minors, before returning for one season with the 1933 Boston Red Sox.

 Hargreaves batted slightly above his norm during the rest of that 1928 season, hitting .285/.319/.342 in 79 games, with 15 runs, 11 extra-base hits and 32 RBIs.
-The downside to his strong arm, was the fact he led all NL catchers in errors in 1928, committing 11 of his 13 miscues while with Pittsburgh.
-The next year, he caught 101 games in 1929, when he had a .268 average, with 33 runs, 18 extra-base hits, 44 RBIs and a .651 OPS.
+The downside to his strong arm was the fact he led all National League catchers in errors in 1928, committing 11 of his 13 miscues while with Pittsburgh.
+He caught 101 games in 1929, when he had a .268 average, with 33 runs, 18 extra-base hits, 44 RBIs and a .651 OPS.
 He played 11 games for the Pirates in 1930, then spent the rest of that season and the next four in the minors, retiring in 1934.
 As for value received in the deal, Hargreaves was above average defensively in Pittsburgh, but that was off-set by his offense, resulting in -0.4 WAR.
 The Robins got 0.0 from both players, though Gooch had a little positive value after leaving Brooklyn, so the Pirates would have been better off keeping him.

 Don Robinson, pitcher for the 1978-87 Pirates.
 He was a third round pick of the Pirates during the 1975 draft out of high school in West Virginia.
-As an 18-year-old, he made ten starts in the GCL after being drafted, striking out 70 batters in 66 innings, while posting a 2-3, 2.45 record and a 1.24 WHIP.
+As an 18-year-old in 1975, he made ten starts in the Gulf Coast League.
+He struck out 70 batters in 66 innings, while posting a 2-3, 2.45 record and a 1.24 WHIP.
 He had a 12-9, 3.24 record, a 1.22 WHIP and 132 strikeouts over 172 innings in 1976 with Charleston of the Class-A Western Carolinas League.
-The Pirates quickly moved him through the system in 1977, skipping him over Advanced-A completely, going right to Shreveport of the Double-A Texas League.
+The Pirates quickly moved Robinson through the system in 1977, skipping him over Advanced-A completely, going right to Shreveport of the Double-A Texas League.
 They gave him a start at Triple-A before the year was over.
 He went 7-6, 4.06 in 113 innings with Shreveport, with 103 strikeouts and a 1.36 WHIP.
 He then threw five shutout innings for Columbus of the International League, in what would turn out to be the only Triple-A game of his career.
-In 1978, he was a starting pitcher for the 1978 Pirates.
+Robinson had a strong rookie season as a starting pitcher for the 1978 Pirates.
 He went 14-6, 3.47 in 228.1 innings, completing nine of his 32 starts.
 He had a 1.14 WHIP and 135 strikeouts, which ended up being his second highest strikeout total in a season.
-He finished third in the NL Rookie of the Year voting and eighth in the Cy Young voting.
+He finished third in the National League Rookie of the Year voting and eighth in the Cy Young voting.